Golang Memory Management: Stack vs. Heap

-Golang uses two types of memory: stack and heap.
+Go uses two types of memory for storing values: the stack and the heap.

 func main() {